Crucible Theatre: History

 The Crucible Theatre was built by M J Gleeson and opened in 1971.
-It replaced the Sheffield Repertory Theatre which was based in Townhead Street at the Sheffield Playhouse.
-In 1967 Colin George, the founding artistic director of the Crucible, recommended a thrust stage for Sheffield, inspired by theatres created by Sir Tyrone Guthrie.
+It replaced the Sheffield Repertory Theatre, which was based in Townhead Street at the Sheffield Playhouse.
+In 1967, the Crucible's founding artistic director Colin George recommended a thrust stage for Sheffield, inspired by theatres created by Sir Tyrone Guthrie.
 Tanya Moiseiwitsch, who had been involved in designing Guthrie's theatres, was recruited to design Gleeson's theatre as well.

-The architects Renton Howard Wood Levin Architects were employed and the building itself began to take shape in 1969.
-It was completed in two years, with the opening performance in November 1971.
-The opening night performances were Fanfare, an evening's entertainment showing children acting in an improvised scene, Anton Chekhov's Swansong with Ian McKellen and Edward Petherbridge, and a music hall finale with a Sheffield brass band.
+The Crucible Theatre is built on the site formerly occupied by the Adelphi Hotel, which closed in May 1969 and was demolished soon after.
+The architects Renton Howard Wood Levin Architects were employed, and the Crucible building itself began to take shape in 1969.
+It was completed in two years and officially opened in November 1971.
+The opening night performances were Fanfare, an evening's entertainment showing children acting in an improvised scene; Anton Chekhov's Swansong, with Ian McKellen and Edward Petherbridge; and a music hall finale featuring a Sheffield brass band.

-This demonstrated the versatility of the stage, which has since been adapted for dance and musical performances, as well as classical and modern theatre.
+The opening-night programme demonstrated the versatility of the stage, which has since been adapted for dance and musical performances, as well as classical and modern theatre.
 The Crucible Theatre also hosts touring productions and the World Snooker Championship.

-The audience sits on three sides but no member is more than 22 yards (20 metres) from the performer.
-Consequently, although it seats 980 people the spectator has an intimate relationship with the activity on stage.
+The audience sits on three sides of the stage, but no spectator is more than 22 yards (20 metres) from the performance.
+Consequently, although the theatre seats 980 people, the audience has an intimate relationship with the activity on stage.
 Colin George and the administrator David Brayshaw persuaded the Gulbenkian Foundation to finance the building of a professional studio theatre – the 400 seat Tanya Moiseiwitsch Playhouse, which opened with the main house.

 In 2001, the Crucible was awarded the Barclays 'Theatre of the Year Award'.
-It is a Grade II listed building.